Time in Alaska: History

-On October 30, 1983, Alaska switched to using only two time zones.
+In April 1983, the Alaska Legislature approved a resolution asking the Department of Transportation to switch Alaska to use only two time zones.
+It was approved by Secretary of Transportation Elizabeth Dole on September 15, 1983, and took effect on October 30, 1983.
 Areas east of Unalaska began using the Yukon Time Zone (UTC−09:00).
-Most of the Aleutian Islands, previously on Bering Time, were now using Alaska-Hawaii Time.
-As an act of Congress was required to change the name of the time zones, the time zones did not gain their modern names (Alaska Time and Hawaii-Aleutian Time) until November 30, 1984.
+Most of the Aleutian Islands, previously on Bering Time, were now using Alaska–Hawaii Time.
+As an act of Congress was required to change the name of the time zones, the time zones did not gain their modern names (Alaska Time and Hawaii–Aleutian Time) until November 30, 1984.